Introduction to Pumas

 Pumas.BootstrapType

-Constructs a Bootstrap object that allows the user to use bootstrapping with the supplies setting in infer function calls.
 See ?infer and https://docs.pumas.ai/stable/analysis/inference/ for more information about obtaining inference results.

-• samples: controls the number of resampled Populations.
+• samples: Number of resampled populations.

 Performing the bootstrap for our model can be performed as: